Youth Aliyah: Saving Our Youth

 Meir Shfeyah is located in the beautiful Carmel Mountains near Zichron Yaakov.
 The village includes a junior and senior high school, library, computer labs, science labs, dormitories, dining room, gymnasium, a synagogue, staff housing, dairy, chicken farm, computerized greenhouse, an organic, experimental farm, vineyards and orchards.
 The Deborah B. Kaplan Sports Center includes a full-size soccer field, sports stadium and swimming pool.
 The Bonnie Lipton Center for the Performing Arts includes a modern auditorium seating 500, an amphitheater and the Parker-Edelstein Music Center.
 These facilities have become the center of the village’s activities and are the home of the Shfeyah Mandolin orchestra and music program.

 The Shfeyah Winery, began in 2005, now produces 5,000 bottles of premium wine annually.
-Under the supervision of village staff and a local winemaker, the winery is run by 11th and 12th grade students, rom growing the grapes to designing the labels for the bottles.
+Under the supervision of village staff and renowned vintner Ruti Ben Israel, the winery is run by 11th and 12th grade students who participate in every step of the process, from growing the grapes (several varieties, including Merlot, Moscat and Carignan) to designing the labels for the bottles.

 About 300 students in grades 7 to 12 live in Shfeyah, including Jews, Druze, Muslims, Ethiopians, Russians, Bedouins, and Eritrean refugees.
 Another 300 students from surrounding communities attend the school.